top of page

 12 sessions

 This is a fun, serious, and dynamic group course using the newly published In Eynem textbook, which encourages conversation, self-expression, and contemporary usage.
-We will start at the beginning of chapter 5, with an expectation that students have good control of reading, writing, present tense verb conjugations, basic word order, and numbers.
+We will start in chapter 9, with an expectation that students have good control of reading, writing, present tense verb/converb conjugations, basic word order, negation, and adjectives in the nominative case.
+We will also continue reading Moshe Nadir's Marionetshpil.

 Tuition